sb-campbell/sb-campbell.github.io/_posts/2023-05-31-host-a-blog-on-github-with-jekyll.md

 ```
 * Write your blog article

 There are a lot of additional post config options available.
-See the developer's documentation above for details.
+See the developer's documentation link above for details.
+Additionally, [GitHub has a nice markdown formatting wiki](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## Launch Jekyll locally to verify